cloudify-cosmo/docs.getcloudify.org/content/working_with/console/widgets/deploymentsView.md

 In the header of the right side are:

 - the currently selected deployment name
+- button to drill-down to deployment details
 - buttons to drill-down to child environments or services

-    The buttons will be disabled when there are no child environments or services.
+    Those buttons will not be visible when there are no child environments or services.

     See [the Environments and Services section]({{< relref "#environments-and-services" >}}) for more information on child deployments.